sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/usage.md

 ### V0.5.4

-In this system version, we remove the way to connect wireless network by editting `wpa_supplicant.conf` file of the u-disk, and we use commands to connect wireless network.
+In this system version, we remove the way to connect wireless network by editing `wpa_supplicant.conf` file of the u-disk, and we use commands to connect wireless network.

 We can see there are many linux commands about wifi in this system.